 The Santa Ana Water Board determines that the findings made below meet the requirements of a simple or general antidegradation analysis, as appropriate for the Order.
 With these findings, based on the information available to it and using its best professional judgment, the Santa Ana Water Board concludes that the discharges permitted in the Order are consistent with the antidegradation provisions of 40 CFR section 131.12 and Resolution No. 68-16.
 The Santa Ana Water Board’s conclusion that the terms and conditions of the Order are consistent with the federal and State antidegradation policies is based on the following analysis.

-Waterbodies that do not meet water quality objectives (waterbodies that are not high quality):
+Waterbodies that do not meet WQOs (waterbodies that are not high quality):